 Note: All of these methodologies use the same data model.
 This is a decision on (1) how you want your app to look and (2) how you wish to architect your app.

 The ChartIQ SDK (zip file) contains two main sample templates:

-template-advanced.html, a fully functional chart and user interface intended for desktops and other large screens.
+sample-template-advanced.html, a fully functional chart and user interface intended for desktops and other large screens.
 Use sample-template-advanced.html if you don't want to build your own user interface.

 sample-template-basic.html, a stripped down example.
 It is easier to understand how ChartIQ uses Web Components in this simplified example.